 What are we gambling on?

-By far the most popular type of gambling in the UK is the National Lottery, with more than a quarter of Brits taking part in the last 4 weeks (28%).
-The next most popular types of gambling are scratchcards (11%) and other lotteries (11%).
-Meanwhile sports betting remains a popular method of gambling in the UK, with almost 7% of Brits taking part in this in the last four weeks.
+By far, the most popular type of gambling in the UK is the National Lottery, with almost a third of Brits (30%) taking part in it in 2019.
+The next most popular types of gambling are other lotteries (13%) and scratchcards (10%).
+Sports betting also remains a popular method of gambling in the UK, with almost 7% of Brits taking part in this in 2019.

 How much are we spending on gambling?

-On average Brits are spending £2.57 per week on gambling.
-Those in the highest income percentile spend the most on gambling at £4.30 per week, while those in the lowest percentile spend the least at £1.10 per week.
+On average, Brits are spending £2.60 per week on gambling.
+Those in the highest income percentile spend the most on gambling at £4.20 per week, while those in the lowest percentile spend the least at £1.50 per week.

 |Income group||Weekly spend|

-- £14.5 billion: Total gross gambling yield of the gambling industry in Great Britain.
+- £14.3 billion: Total gross gambling yield of the gambling industry.

-- 106,670: Total number of employees in the gambling industry in Great Britain.
+- 98,174: Total number of employees in the gambling industry.

 Gambling debt and addiction

-While gambling can be a source of entertainment, it can amount to serious money problems, addiction and debt.
+While gambling can be a source of entertainment, it can also cause serious money problems, addiction and debt.

 - 3.1% of gamblers have bet more than they can afford to lose.